 Once you’ve ascended the 18 stories up to JIMMY, you’ll be rewarded with a panoramic view of Wall Street, Midtown and the Hudson River.
-Nurse grilled pineapple mojitos and mezcal negronis by the towering windows, or if the weather’s nice, head to the outdoor deck, one hand holding a cocktail, the other a bucket of caramel popcorn.
+Nurse grilled pineapple mojitos and mint sazeracs by the towering windows, or if the weather’s nice, head to the outdoor deck, one hand holding a cocktail, the other a plate of truffle-dusted fries.

 Mingle with all of New York at the city’s largest rooftop bar.
 The party space spills out onto the building’s entire roof, studded with umbrellas and palm trees in the summer and intimate, heated igloos built for sipping hot fireball cider in the winter.
 The bar hosts a calendar-worthy list of events, from happy hours to dance parties and brunch buffets, but you can always just simply stop by for a gin cucumber mojito and a giant pretzel glazed with mustard.